pengguansheng09/pengguansheng09.github.io/_pages/talks.md

 #### Invited talks

+- **Can AI feel, trade, and discriminate?
+Insights on emotions, economics, culture, and bias**, at University of Chicago.
+Feb.
+2025.
 - **Understanding and improving foundation models**, online at University of Oklahoma.
 Jan.
 2025.
 - **Understanding and improving foundation models**, at From Theory to Practice: Workshop on Large Language and Foundation Models (WLLFM'24), IEEE BigData Conference 2024.
 Washington DC.
 Dec.
 2024. [[website](https://sites.google.com/view/wllfm24/home?authuser=1)]
 - **Understanding the catastrophic inheritance of large foundation models**, at 2024 International Workshop on Risk and Governance of Generative Artificial Intelligence, Hong Kong, Nov.
 2024. [[website](https://www.ln.edu.hk/sds/news-and-events-v0/2024-international-workshop-on-risk-and-governance-of-gai)]